zer0-crossing/collect-asynchronous-stuffs/README.md

 # collect-asynchronous-stuffs
-from andrrod shell ro taskwr tl puthon..
+#from andriod shell to taskEr to python..
 I am still a noob